Amish462004/Blackoptions-price/README.md

 # Week Wise Plan
 Hey guy, this will be our week wise plan for the project
-Note: There may be slight changes in the plan if there is time constraint Happy Learning! : https://docs.google.com/document/d/1N-gFuRwzPCKVFpmua1iKdXhgZzzUM7lnpkhDQP9vQqo/edit?usp=sharing
+Note: There may be slight changes in the plan if there is time constraint.
+Happy Learning! :)
+https://docs.google.com/document/d/1N-gFuRwzPCKVFpmua1iKdXhgZzzUM7lnpkhDQP9vQqo/edit?usp=sharing